 School behavior analysts may work within a specific school or may be responsible for students at several schools.
 These professionals earned a median annual salary of about $66,300 as of June 2022, according to PayScale.

 After earning an (MSABA), graduates may choose to continue working toward advanced professional certifications.
 Doing so may help expand their career opportunities, as many positions within the ABA field require certification.
 A common certification is the Board Certified Behavior Analyst (BCBA) credential , a graduate-level behavior analyst certification that enables professionals to provide services independently.
 Those pursuing a supervisory role in the ABA field may also need to complete additional training and education after they earn the title of BCBA.

 Students who wish to pursue a career in applied behavior analysis, regardless of the specific position, can enter an important field equipped with the ability to help others.
 While senior-level positions may require candidates to possess advanced degrees, certifications, and several years of relevant experience, ABA professionals who are motivated to provide care to those in need often find their hard work pays off in the form of a highly rewarding career.

-The Regis College online Master of Science in Applied Behavior Analysis (MSABA) program can help you embark on a fulfilling career in applied behavior analysis.
+The Regis College masters in Behavior Analysis online program can help you embark on a fulfilling career in applied behavior analysis.
 The program prepares you for success by offering a blend of research and hands-on experience, with coursework in behavior assessment, treatment evaluation, ethical practices, and other related areas.

 If you’re interested in developing a deeper understanding of human behavior to advance your current or future career, learn more about the Regis College MSABA degree program today.